 Can you do some of the work yourself?
 Such as painting and decorating?
 Some DIY enthusiasts may even want to install their own bathroom, carpets or flooring.
 You could get the loft converted and all the electrics and plumbing installed, anything remaining could be done by yourself or someone you know in the trade who could complete the work at a lower price.

 Avoid things like increasing the height of the original roof, this will incur significant additional cost and planning permission.
-Accept that not every loft is suitable for a conversion and in some rare cases the cost can outweigh the return.
+Accept that not every loft is suitable for a conversion and in some cases the cost can outweigh the return.

 Is Converting the Loft Space Cost Effective?